Title Insurance Versus Attorney's Letter

 Watson v.
 Muirhead

 Watson v.
-Muirhead is a court case in Pennsylvania from 1868 that laid the for title insurance in the state.
+Muirhead is a court case in Pennsylvania from 1868 that laid then foundation for title insurance in the Commonwealth of Pennsylvania.
 Additionally, it also illustrates WHY an attorney’s letters can be dangerous.
 We’ll start with an overview of the case, the outcome, and the aftermath.

 The Court Case